 - Hot Boiling Water: Use the water immediately just after boiling it so that it will be hot enough.

 - Unsalted Butter: I like to use Paysan Breton butter for its reasonable pricing for everyday use.

 - Brown Sugar: I’m using brown sugar from Japan, which states 黑糖 on the package.
 I find it gives deeper flavor to the bread, compared to the usual light brown sugar we get from supermarkets.
 You can definitely use the usual brown sugar or just caster sugar for this recipe if you don’t have any Japanese brown sugar in your pantry.

 - Instant Yeast

-I used some milk to brush the top of the bread dough and sprinkled with some oats.
+I also some milk to brush the top of the bread dough and sprinkled with some oats.
 The oats will stick to the dough surface better this way.
-Or, you can simply just leave the top empty without oats or glaze.
+This step is totally optional.
+You can simply just leave the top empty without oats or glaze.